Guidance for market authorization requirements for COVID-19 vaccines: Quality, manufacturing and lot release requirements

 Product quality

-COVID-19 vaccines authorized under the IO must be manufactured under GMP conditions.
-These conditions are in line with international requirements, which are outlined in the International Council for Harmonization Q7A guideline and applicable Health Canada guidance.
+COVID-19 vaccines must be manufactured under good manufacturing practices (GMP) conditions.
+These conditions must be in line with international requirements, which are outlined in the International Council for Harmonization Q7A guideline and applicable Health Canada guidance.

 We require sufficient data to demonstrate that the manufacturing process is well controlled and consistent.
 This involves details on the manufacturing process for both the drug substance and drug product, including information on: